choprayuvraj/ResponseGen/README.md

     python main.py
     ```

-## Usuage
+## Usage:
-    -Type your question or prompt in the input box.
+- Type your question or prompt in the input box.
-    -Press "Enter" or click the button to submit.
+- Press "Enter" or click the button to submit.
-    -Wait for ResponseGen to generate a response.
+- Wait for ResponseGen to generate a response.
-    -Scroll through the chat to view the generated responses.
+- Scroll through the chat to view the generated responses.

 ### Notes:
 - Replace `your-username` in the clone URL with your GitHub username or organization name.
 - Update `your_gemini_api_key_here` with your actual Gemini API key in the `.env` file.

+By Yuvraj Chopra